pudly/schmopera-hugo/content/articles/elizabeth-cree-the-story-begins-with-her-hanging.md

 ---
-title: "Elizabeth Cree: "The story begins with her hanging.""
+title: "Elizabeth Cree: &quot;The story begins with her hanging.&quot;"
 ---

 ## What do you find most fascinating about the story of Elizabeth Cree?